stratum-mining/stratum/roles/jd-client/README.md

-# JN Client
+# JD Client
-The JN Client is a Sv2 proxy that support one extended channel upstream and one extended channel dowstream, and do job negotiation.
+The JD Client is a Sv2 proxy that support one extended channel upstream and one extended channel dowstream, and do job declaration.
 On start it will:
-* connect to the jn-server
+* connect to the jd-server
 * connect to the template-provider
 * listen for and `OpenExtendedChannel` from downstream
 * transparently relay the `OpenExtendedChannel` to upstream